Last Updated on January 17, 2023 by Angela Vaz

 And believe that no matter what happens, things will fall into place.

-Sometimes, the only way forward and get a fresh start is to change.
+Sometimes, the only way forward to get a fresh start is to change.

 I highly recommend this book if you’re struggling with change or letting go in general.